-Project: Community Development Project
+Project: Development Project for the Rag-Picking Communities

 Location: Kolhapur, Maharashtra

-Standing up for Waste Picker Communities
+Empowering Waste Picker Communities

 Avani is an NGO that works alongside women and children from the homeless, migrant, and nomadic communities around Kolhapur, Maharashtra.
 IDS has supported this project since 2013.
 In 2016, Avani worked in ten slum areas and affected the lives of about 2,000 people.